ashishali/webtesting/readme.md

 jenkins server on aws
-integrate jenkins and github code dockerise the application and push it to staging
+integrate jenkins and github code dockerise the application and push it to prod